-Before you get too caught up in numbers, think about where you want to travel and which hotel chains have hotels there.
+Let’s start with the most important aspect of a hotel chain.
+Think about where you want to travel and which hotel chains have properties nearby.
 If hotel points are the most valuable on our list but you can’t use them anywhere you want to travel, they’re effectively worthless to you.

 Although 100,000 Hyatt points will generally go a lot further than 100,000 Hilton points, if there’s not a Hyatt hotel in the cities you want to visit, it’s not going to matter how many you have.